drandreaskrueger/plutoalert/README.md

 The EPG of Pluto.tv projects only a few hours into the future.
 This commandline tool here quickly checks, whether the rotation of your favorite series has reached that one episode again, that you have not seen yet.

 It begins by downloading the *complete* channel information json (>100 channels, >400 series, >2000 episodes), and then filtering by your choices (see 'ChannelSlug', 'SeriesSlug') - or a simple *word search* within the *title of the series name* (see the 'Star Trek' example).
-If you know Python, you can do all that already, see [plutotv.py](plutoalert/plutotv.py) --> `testing_all_of_the_above()`.
-However, on the commandline only a smaller subset of functions is implemented ... yet.

 ## Clone and initialize virtualenv
 Linux or Mac.
 For windows see [windows.md](windows.md).